 Most unpaid reproductive labour continues to be performed by women, who take on a “second shift” in the household.
-Women are overrepresented in work that involves a duty of care to others, often drawn to these roles out of genuine empathy and idealism.
-These better qualities are used against us by employers, to coerce nurses and care workers to work longer hours because if they don’t, it’s the patients who suffer.
-The kind hearts of care workers and health workers becomes an instrument for employers to exercise control, understaffing their workplaces and underpaying their workers.
-The same tactics used by violent and controlling partners, leveraging the wellbeing of children and pets to manipulate their partners into staying with them.
+Women are overrepresented in work that involves a duty of care to others.
+Empathy and compassion is weaponised by employers against workers, to manipulate care workers to work longer hours because if they don’t, it’s the patients who suffer.
+Compassion becomes an instrument for employers to exercise control, understaffing their workplaces and underpaying their workers.
+The same tactics used by violent and controlling partners, leveraging the wellbeing of children and pets to manipulate their partners into putting up with an unsafe home environment.

 The fight for workers’ liberation is intimately tied to the fight for women’s liberation.
 A socialist programme would seek to untangle the economic dependence of women to men, would raise the value put on feminised labour, and remove the sole burden of childcare.